6 Things To Consider Before Applying For a Digital Nomad Visa

 2 – Housing

-When doing research on where you want to have a remote worker vacation, make sure you check up on housing prices so there are no surprises.
+When doing research on where you want to have a digital nomad vacation, make sure you check up on housing prices so there are no surprises.
 Adding onto this, you have to figure out what you’ll do with housing in your home country.
 If you don’t want to lose your lease or mortgage, you may end up having to pay both for housing at home and housing during your visa stay.

 3 – Visa and travel costs